naidaire/lesson16_apis/README.md

 ## Learning Objectives

 #### Part 1: Intro to Web Services & APIs
-_After this lesson, you will be able to:_
+_After this lesson, students will be able to:_
 - Identify relevant HTTP Verbs & their uses.
 - Describe Application Programming Interfaces (APIs) and know how to make calls and consume API data.
 - Access public APIs and get information back.